© Photo credit: CFS

 Rendering of SPARC, a compact, high-field, tokamak, under design by a team from the MIT and CFS

 The possibility of using the enormous potential of fusion to produce carbon-free electricity depends mostly on being able to design and build a power plant that can generate more energy than it requires to operate.
 While the theory has been known to physicists since the 1950s, attempts to apply it in reality have so far come up against a number of challenges.
 These are first and foremost theoretical ones, linked to the modelling of ultrahigh temperature plasmas, but also engineering ones, such as the need to confine these plasmas to the plant.
 To achieve hydrogen fusion, you first need to bring the mixture of deuterium and tritium to temperatures in excess of 100 million degrees.
 No material on Earth can withstand these conditions, so the plasma has to be contained and kept suspended in the reactor.
-This is accomplished by using a tokamak, a russian acronym for toroidal chamber with magnetic coils: a doughnut-shaped (toroid) device which, through an extremely powerful magnetic field generated by super magnets placed around the chamber, creates plasma at extremely high temperatures and swirls it around its doughnut shape without allowing it to come into contact with the walls.
+Tokamak technology can be used to do this; it is a doughnut-shaped device that uses an intense magnetic field generated by superconductor magnets to supply the plasma and made to swirl in a high vacuum, preventing it from coming into contact with the walls.
 Hence the name of the technology: magnetic confinement fusion.
-The magnets use superconductor technology, which has been available for industrial applications for a long time: in medicine, for example, for MRI.
+The magnets use superconductor technology, which has been available for industrial applications for a long time: in medicine, for example, for MRIs.
 All superconductors work at very low temperatures, however.
-Supermagnets designed for fusion to date (LTS - Low Temperature Superconductors) use materials that require temperatures close to absolute zero, i.e. -273 degrees Celsius: the absolute limit of temperature, at which all matter is perfectly motionless.
+Superconductor magnets designed for fusion to date (LTS - Low Temperature Superconductors) use materials that require temperatures close to absolute zero, i.e. -273 degrees Celsius: the absolute limit of temperature at which all matter is perfectly motionless.
 The utilisation of LTS dictates the construction of colossal machines in order to achieve adequate fusion conditions for industrial development.
-The supermagnets made and successfully tested by Commonwealth Fusion Systems, on the other hand, use an innovative type of industrial superconductor based on Rare-earth Barium Copper Oxides (ReBCO) called “high temperature” (HTS - High Temperature Superconductors) since they require temperatures of a “mere” -253 degrees Celsius.
-It’s precisely this seemingly minor difference that allows decisive savings in terms of both energy and operational management, making it possible to generate much higher currents for the creation of magnetic fields.
-This will make it possible to build reactors that are much more compact, simple and efficient than those conceived up to now.
+The superconductor magnets made and successfully tested by Commonwealth Fusion Systems, on the other hand, use an innovative type of industrial superconductor based on Rare-earth Barium Copper Oxides (ReBCO) called “high temperature” (HTS - High Temperature Superconductors) since they require temperatures of a “mere” circa -253 degrees Celsius.

-For example, compared to ITER - currently under construction – the SPARC demonstration reactor will be five times less powerful, but sixty-five times smaller and able to operate with magnetic fields that are four times as powerful.
-In the September 2021 test, the 1:1 scale supermagnet prototype made by Commonwealth Fusion Systems was subjected to an electric current of 40,000 amperes and generated a field with a magnetic flux density of 20 teslas, a record that demonstrates the strategic importance of this technology in achieving the first fusion reactor.
+For example, compared to ITER (currently under construction), the SPARC demonstration reactor will be five times less powerful, but sixty-five times smaller and able to operate with magnetic fields that are four times as powerful.
+In the September 2021 test, the superconductor magnet prototype made by Commonwealth Fusion Systems was subjected to an electric current of 40,000 amperes and generated a field with a magnetic flux density of 20 tesla, a record that demonstrates the strategic importance of this technology in achieving the first fusion reactor.

 Unlocking SPARC: HTS Magnet for Commercial Fusion Applications | Commonwealth Fusion Systems